Black Sea

 The Black Sea has a positive water balance, with an annual net outflow of 300 km3 per year through the Bosporus and the Dardanelles into the Aegean Sea.
 While the net flow of water through the Bosporus and Dardanelles (known collectively as the Turkish Straits) is out of the Black Sea, water generally flows in both directions simultaneously: Denser, more saline water from the Aegean flows into the Black Sea underneath the less dense, fresher water that flows out of the Black Sea.
 This creates a significant and permanent layer of deep water that does not drain or mix and is therefore anoxic.
-This anoxic layer is responsible for the preservation of ancient shipwrecks which have been found in the Black Sea.

-The Black Sea ultimately drains into the Mediterranean Sea, via the Turkish Straits and the Aegean Sea.
+This anoxic layer is responsible for the preservation of ancient shipwrecks which have been found in the Black Sea, which ultimately drains into the Mediterranean Sea, via the Turkish Straits and the Aegean Sea.
 The Bosporus strait connects it to the small Sea of Marmara which in turn is connected to the Aegean Sea via the strait of the Dardanelles.
 To the north, the Black Sea is connected to the Sea of Azov by the Kerch Strait.

 The water level has varied significantly over geological time.
 Due to these variations in the water level in the basin, the surrounding shelf and associated aprons have sometimes been dry land.
 At certain critical water levels, connections with surrounding water bodies can become established.
-It is through the most active of these connective routes, the Turkish Straits, that the Black Sea joins the world ocean.
+It is through the most active of these connective routes, the Turkish Straits, that the Black Sea joins the World Ocean.
 During geological periods when this hydrological link was not present, the Black Sea was an endorheic basin, operating independently of the global ocean system (similar to the Caspian Sea today).
 Currently, the Black Sea water level is relatively high; thus, water is being exchanged with the Mediterranean.
 The Black Sea undersea river is a current of particularly saline water flowing through the Bosporus Strait and along the seabed of the Black Sea, the first of its kind discovered.